-The Power Academy closes the educational achievement gap through curriculum-based STEM and literacy activities for students in grades K-8 attending afterschool, OST and summer day camp programs.
+The Power Academy narrows the educational achievement gap through curriculum-based STEM and literacy activities for students in grades K-8 attending afterschool, OST and summer day camp programs.

 The New York City Mission Society is committed to interrupting cycles of intergenerational poverty by providing educational programs that close the achievement gap in low-income communities.